Mharbulous/COIAC.v2/PRD/Court Order Interest Calculator PRD.md

 The "Court Order Interest Calculator" is a web-based tool designed to calculate prejudgment and postjudgment interest based on specific dates, principal amounts, and jurisdiction-defined interest rates.
 It provides a clear, printable summary of calculations, including the ability to add and manage special damages.

+### 2.1 Target Users and Goals
+*   **Target Users:** BC lawyers.
+*   **Key Goals:** To quickly calculate interest on court order payments and judgments, including calculating interest on special damages in accordance with the specific rules of the BC Court Order Interest Act.

 *   **Application Name:** Court Order Interest Calculator
 *   **Primary Goal:** To accurately calculate and display court order interest, providing a user-friendly interface for inputting relevant financial and date information.
 *   **Target Audience:** Legal professionals, paralegals, and individuals requiring precise interest calculations for court orders.